Joseph W. Hatchett: Education and career

-In 1975, Governor Reubin Askew appointed Hatchett to an associate justice seat on the Florida Supreme Court, replacing David L. McCain, who had resigned from the court while being investigated for corruption.
+In 1975, Governor Reubin Askew appointed Hatchett to an associate justice seat on the Florida Supreme Court, replacing David McCain, who had resigned from the court while being investigated for corruption.
 Retained in office in the 1976 general election, Hatchett served until 1979.
 He was the first African American to serve as a Florida Supreme Court Justice, and the first successfully retained on the Florida Supreme Court in a statewide election.
 Governor Askew noted at the time of his appointment that Hatchett's race was a "major consideration" in his selection, coming only a few years after the appointment of Thurgood Marshall as the first black U.S. Supreme Court justice.

 Federal judicial service

 Hatchett served as a United States Magistrate of the United States District Court for the Middle District of Florida from 1971 to 1975 before being appointed to the Florida Supreme Court.

 Hatchett was nominated by President Jimmy Carter on May 17, 1979, to the United States Court of Appeals for the Fifth Circuit, to a new seat authorized by 92 Stat.
 1629.
 He was confirmed by the United States Senate on July 12, 1979, and received his commission on July 13, 1979.
 His service terminated on October 1, 1981, due to reassignment to the Eleventh Circuit.
 Hatchett was the first African American to serve on a Federal Appeals Court in the Deep South.

 Hatchett was reassigned by operation of law on October 1, 1981, to the United States Court of Appeals for the Eleventh Circuit, to a new seat authorized by 94 Stat.
 1994.
 He served as Chief Judge from 1996 to 1999.
 His service terminated on May 14, 1999, due to retirement.
 He was Member of the Judicial Conference of the United States from 1997 to 1999.